chikamichi/metamorphosis/README.md

 Typical use-cases:

-* you wrote a tiny yet powerful application, and would like to be able to extend its functionnalities without clutering the code base with loads of specific stuff;
+* you wrote a tiny application and would like to be able to extend its functionnalities without clutering the code base with loads of specific stuff;
 * you wrote your very own CMS and would like your users to be able to write and share some plugins;
-* you are using software someone else wrote and would like to be able to customize your running instance with some very specific features only you care about;
+* you are using software written by someone else and would like to be able to customize your running instance with some very specific features only you care about;
-* you wrote a script which would benefit of being able to modify its behavior at on a per-module or per-class basis.
+* you wrote a script which would benefit of being able to modify its behavior at runtime, on a per-module or per-class basis.

 ## Basic usage